Legal Advice for Government Misconduct — 7 results

 A. When Is a Public Entity Liable Generally.
 In most circumstances a government entity can be sued for the acts of its employees just as if the negligent or intentional misconduct had been... more

-Written by attorney John Lloyd, about 1 year ago.
+Written by attorney John Lloyd, over 1 year ago.

 In April of 2009, Alonzo King was arrested in Maryland after he threatened a group of people with a shotgun and was later charged with a couple of counts of assault.
 Pursuant to a Maryland... more

-Written by attorney Matthew Krupnick, about 2 years ago.
+Written by attorney Matthew Krupnick, over 2 years ago.

 While for most attorneys and people interested in attorneys, they always want the best litigator, the truth is, litigation is not for everyone.
 Especially in this day and age; you need to... more